Go back

 Monolithic architecture offers a suite of functions that can be managed from one codebase, which makes for a fairly simple implementation process.
 But what happens when an organization’s needs surpass the capabilities of a legacy CMS?

 “Can any one single vendor get their arms around it and solve for all that?”
 Baher asked.
-The answer is increasingly no. Enterprises are instead often forced to rely on clunky plug-ins to deliver the functionality they need, and with each new plug-in, the site gets a little slower — and the digital experience suffers as a result.
+The answer is increasingly no. Enterprises are often forced to rely on clunky plug-ins to deliver the functionality they need, and with each new plug-in, the site gets a little slower — and the digital experience suffers as a result.

-The result is the same functionality found in monolithic architecture, only more efficient, more flexible and with more freedom to build a customized or modular solution to meet an organization’s specific needs — once the new architecture is up and running, that is.
+The result is the same functionality found in monolithic architecture, only more efficient, more flexible, and with more freedom to build a customized or modular solution to meet an organization’s specific needs — once the new architecture is up and running, that is.

 Common pitfalls of implementing a composable architecture

-What goes where, who’s on first?
+What goes where, and who’s on first?

 The ‘kitchen sink' problem

-Assembling, or integrating, the available pieces is only half the battle.
+Assembling or integrating the available pieces is only half the battle.
 The other half is making sure each component selected is necessary to create the digital experience you have in mind.
-Remember, there’s “must-have” functionality and there’s “nice-to-have” functionality — and the more you have of the latter, the less time your IT team has to focus on the former.
+Remember, there’s “must-have” functionality, and there’s “nice-to-have” functionality — and the more you have of the latter, the less time your IT team has to focus on the former.

 Disconnects between teams